ranking tactics logo

 {normal}

-When you use {normal} as shown in the image above (there’s no other way to use it), ZimmWriter will write the entire article using an AI-generated outline.
+When you use {normal} as shown in the image above, ZimmWriter will write the entire article using an AI-generated outline.
 After writing the article, it’ll append any other custom outline subheadings you add.

 In the example above, we have ZimmWriter create an entire article, but then add at the end of the already written article an H2 called “Call Us Today” and write it using a raw prompt.